 - RocketPool and Stkr are fantastic services for people without the full 32 ETH required to stake and run their own node.

-- In my opinion they are preferable to staking through a centralised exchange like Kraken.
+- In my opinion, they are preferable to staking through a centralized exchange like Kraken.

 - And they are not as "ideal" as independently-run nodes, as they act as a middleman of sorts.

-- I am committed to decentralisation, so I felt it important to run my own node.
+- I am committed to decentralization, so I felt it important to run my own node.